 Acta Histochemica et Cytochemica is the official online journal of the Japan Society of Histochemistry and Cytochemistry.
 It is intended primarily for rapid publication of concise, original articles in the fields of histochemistry and cytochemistry.
 Manuscripts oriented towards methodological subjects that contain significant technical advances in these fields are also welcome.
 Manuscripts in English are accepted from investigators in any country, whether or not they are members of the Japan Society of Histochemistry and Cytochemistry.
-Manuscripts should be original work that has not been previously published and is not being considered for publication elsewhere, with the exception of abstracts.
-Manuscripts with essentially the same content as a paper that has been published or accepted, or is under consideration for publication, will not be considered.
-All submitted papers will be peer-reviewed by at least two referees selected by an appropriate Associate Editor.
+Manuscripts should be original work that has not been previously published and is not being considered for publication elsewhere with the exception of abstracts.
+Manuscripts with essentially the same content as papers previously published, accepted, or being considered for publication are not acceptable.
+All submitted papers will be peer reviewed by at least two referees selected by an appropriate Associate Editor.
 Acceptance is based on scientific significance, originality, and clarity.
-When required, a revised manuscript should be submitted within 3 months, otherwise it will be considered to be a new submission.
+When required, a revised manuscript should be submitted within 3 months, otherwise it will be considered a new submission.
 The Editor-in-Chief will make all final decisions regarding acceptance.

 Regular Articles report complete findings of original research and should be presented in the following order: Abstract, Introduction, Materials and Methods, Results and Discussion.
-There are no restrictions on the number of pages and figures.
+There is no limit to the number of pages and figures.

 Notes illustrate preliminary observations or other data that are suitable for presentation in a short form.
-Notes should be prepared in the same style as that required for Regular Articles.
+Notes should be prepared in the same style as in Regular Articles.
 The Results and Discussion sections may be combined.
 The length should not exceed 2 printed pages.

-Reviews should provide timely, concise, and critical discussions of selected topics in histochemistry and cytochemistry.
+Reviews should provide timely, concise, and critical discussion of selected topics in histochemistry and cytochemistry.
 An abstract is required.
-Neither a Materials and Methods section nor a Results section is required.
-There are no restrictions on the number of pages or figures.
+Materials and Methods and Results sections are not required.
+There is no limit to the number of pages or figures.
 Before preparing a review article, prospective authors should consult with the Editor.

 Technical Advancements are intended to highlight timely technical reviews in histochemistry and cytochemistry.
 An abstract is required.
-Neither a Materials and Methods section nor a Results section is required.
-There are no restrictions on the number of pages or figures.
-All Technical Advancements undergo regular peer-review.
+Materials and Methods and Results sections are not required.
+There is no limit to the number of pages or figures.
+All Technical Advancements undergo regular peer review.

-Rapid Communications are short reports of outstanding or novel findings with implications that are general and important enough to qualify for rapid publication.
-Rapid communications should be prepared in the same style as that required for Regular Articles, but they must not exceed 5 printed pages.
+Rapid Communications are short reports of outstanding or novel findings with implications that are general and important enough to qualify for early publication.
+Rapid communications should be prepared in the same style as in Regular Articles, but must not exceed 5 printed pages.
 Authors should submit one copy of the manuscript (including original figures) directly to the Editor-in-Chief or the Associate Editor, but only after obtaining the agreement of the editor after communication by e-mail, letter, fax or telephone.
-Another copy should be submitted to the Editorial Office.
-The editor will serve, throughout the reviewing procedure, as Managing Editor for the manuscript.
+Another copy should be submitted to the Editorial Office The editor will serve, throughout the reviewing procedure, as Managing Editor for the manuscript.

-Letters to the Editor are for discussion of topical scientific matters, including those published in Acta Histochemica et Cytochemica, and for miscellaneous contributions.
+Letters to the Editor discuss topical scientific matters, including those published in Acta Histochemica et Cytochemica, and other miscellaneous contributions.
 Letters, usually not exceeding 2 printed pages, will be accepted subject to editorial review and will be printed in the next available issue of the Journal.

-The manuscript should be double-spaced throughout, A4 (210 × 297 mm) size, with approximately 3 cm margin on all sides.
-All pages in the manuscript should be numbered consecutively.
+The manuscript should be double-spaced throughout on A4 (210 × 297 mm) sheets with an approximately 3 cm margin on all sides, and all pages should be numbered consecutively.
 The manuscript should have a uniform style and should be submitted in the correct journal format.
-It should also be carefully proofread for grammar, spelling, and punctuation.
+It should also be carefully proofread for grammar, spelling and punctuation.
 Authors who are not native speakers of English should have their manuscripts checked by scientists whose native language is English.
-After acceptance, all manuscripts will be forwarded to the language editor, but this does not diminish the responsibility of the author to pay attention to the linguistic accuracy of the manuscript.
-Please take special care in regard to the following points:
+Special care with regard to the following points is requested:

 Generally, papers should be divided into the following sections: Title page, Abstract, Text, Acknowledgments, References, Tables, Figures.
 Start each subdivision on a new page.

 Each paper should begin with an informative abstract of not more than 200 words, followed by a maximum of five keywords.
-Quotations of scientific papers within the abstract should be avoided; if mentioned, however, the full citation of the source should be given.
+Citations of scientific papers within the abstract should be avoided; if included, however, the full citation of the source should be given.

-The text should be arranged in the following sections: Introduction, Materials and Methods, Results, and Discussion.
-If a section is divided into subsections, short informative subheadings should be written with a single underline.
+The text should be arranged in the sections as follows: Introduction, Materials and Methods, Results, Discussion.
+If a section is divided into subsections, short, informative subheadings should be written with a single underline.
 Genus and species names should be included with a single underline for printing in an italic font.

-a) Journal articles: name(s) of author(s) followed by initials (do not use “et al.”); year of publication; complete title; name of the journal as abbreviated in the Serial Sources for the BIOSIS Data Base published by BioSciences Information Service of Biological Abstracts; volume number; first and last page numbers.
+a) Journal articles: name(s) of author(s) followed by initials (list all authors if six or less; otherwise, list the first six followed by “et al.”); year of publication; complete title; name of the journal as abbreviated in the Serial Sources for the BIOSIS Data Base published by BioSciences Information Service of Biological Abstracts; volume number; first and last page numbers.

-b) Books: name(s) of author(s) followed by initials (do not use “et al.”); year of publication; complete title; volume and edition if appropriate; publisher; place of publication.
+b) Books: name(s) of author(s) followed by initials; year of publication; complete title; volume and edition if appropriate; publisher; place of publication.

 2. Pearse, A. G. E. (1985) Histochemistry.
 Theoretical and Applied, vol. 2, Analytical Technology, 4th ed., Churchill Livingstone, London.